-If you feel the instalments advised are too much or not enough to cover your liabilities, you may vary the amounts.
-Alternatively you can wait until the end of the year.
-Any adjustments for GST will be calculated when your annual GST return is lodged and any adjustments on PAYG will result in an amount payable or refundable when your income tax return is lodged.
+If you feel the instalments advised are too much or not enough to cover your liabilities, you may be able to vary the amounts.
+Alternatively, you may be in a position to wait until the end of the year and pay in one lump.
+In these situations, any adjustments for GST will be calculated when your annual GST return is lodged and any adjustments on PAYG will result in an amount payable or refundable when your income tax return is lodged.

-If you choose to pay the amount shown on the form, you do not need to physically lodge anything with the ATO.
+If you’re paying the amount shown on the form, you do not need to physically lodge anything with the ATO.
 However, if you wish to vary the amount shown, you will need to lodge the form by the due date.

 The instalment amounts will be payable as follows: